kristianmandrup/controll/README.md

 end
 ```

-The `#renderer` and `#redirector` macros will each create a Class of the same name that inherit from Controll::FlowHandler::ActionMapper::Simple or Controll::FlowHandler::ActionMapper::Complex.
+The `#renderer` and `#redirector` macros will each create a Class of the same name that inherit from Controll::Flow::ActionMapper::Simple or Controll::Flow::ActionMapper::Complex.
 You can also define these classes directly yourself instead of using the macros.
 The *simple* action mapper maps a list of events to a single path and otherwise falls back.
 The complex action mapper maps the event to an event hash for each registered event type.

 In the `Redirecter` class we are setting up a mapping for various paths, for each path specifying which events should cause a redirect to that path.

-If you are rendering or redirecting to paths that take arguments, you can either extend the `#action` class method of your Redirect or Render class implementation or you can define a `#use_alternatives` method in your `FlowHandler` that contains this particular flow logic.
+If you are rendering or redirecting to paths that take arguments, you can either extend the `#action` class method of your Redirect or Render class implementation or you can define a `#use_alternatives` method in your `Flow` that contains this particular flow logic.

 Note: For mapping paths that take arguments, there should be an option to take a block (closure) to be late-evaluated on the controller context ;)

 ## The Executor

 The `Authenticator` class shown below inherits from `Executor::Notificator` which uses `#method_missing` in order to delegate any missing method back to the controller of the Executor.
-The FlowHandler passed in the controller.
+The Flow passed in the controller.
 This means that calls can be executed directly on the controller, such as making notifications etc.

-The `#result` call at the end of `#execute` ensures that the last notification event is returned, to be used for deciding what to render or where to redirect (see FlowHandler).
+The `#result` call at the end of `#execute` ensures that the last notification event is returned, to be used for deciding what to render or where to redirect (see Flow).

 ```ruby
 module Executors